 Driving in Italy

 Those looking for a faster way to get around while saving on petrol should consider driving a motorcycle or Vespa.
 These are popular modes of transport in Italy, especially in the summer months.
-Motorcycles can be hired but the relevant license is necessary and the minimum age is 18 years.

 Cycling in Italy